Satellite Tracking of Tarpon

 Fall 2010 Boca Grande Tag Results

-The following are graphic displays of the tagging results for tarpon tagged in the Boca Grande, Florida area this past fall.
+The following are graphic displays of the tagging results for tarpon tagged in the Boca Grande, Florida area in the fall of 2010.

 Comprehensive PAT Tagging Results 2007-2008